mitdbg/bigdata/src/website/templates/home/index.md

 We  provide the following datasets of data .
 Participants are allowed and encouraged to find and use additional datasets, with the stipulation that the datasets are publicly  accessible.

-XXX -- this should be a table like what we have
+<i>XXX -- this should be a table like what we have in the word doc with links (possibly on a separate page)</i>

 * **Boston taxi cab data**: Every trip starting from Boston proper.
 Includes start and end datetime, street address (if available) and lat/lon coordinates.
 * **Local Events data**: Every Boston event.
 Provided by Goby.